ahmed-lotfi/alx-system-engineering-devops/0x02-shell_redirections/README.md

 Task 4.
 Last lines of a file
-this script will print the last 10 lines where added to the file named passwd inside the directory etc Task 5. i'd prefer the first 10 lines of /etc/passwd this script will print the first 10  lines of the file named passwd inside the directory etc
+this script will print the last 10 lines where added to the file named passwd inside the directory etc Task 5. i'd prefer the first 10 lines of /etc/passwd this script will print the first 10  lines of the file named passwd inside the directory etc Task 6.
+Line #2
+This script will print the third line of the file named iacta supposing it'sworking directory.